- It’s okay to identify as disabled: Zoe

-It’s nearly that time of year again!
+It’s that time of year again!
 We have some great ideas for ways that you can make your support sessions more festive and seasonal.

 Remember that you can engage with a support worker for social and community participation, as well as those you need for your health and wellbeing.
 You can even search for support workers that you don’t normally work with and meet someone new to add to your team.